7thbeatgames/rd/README.md

-# 7th Beat Games Rhythm Doctor Issue Tracker
+# Rhythm Doctor Issue Tracker

+Rhythm Doctor is a rhythm game in a world where defibrillating patients' hearts in sync with their heartbeats has healing properties.
+Rhythm Doctor is designed to make you learn music and rhythm theory without even realising it.

 This tracker is our best effort to track the community's needs and requests.